 How Do Travel Agents Make Money?

-I'll go more in-depth in just a second, here's a list of steps that show how travel advisors make money:
+I'll go more in-depth in just a second, here's a list of steps that show how travel agents make money:

-1. A traveler works with a travel advisor to plan and finalizes their travel itinerary.
+2. A traveler works with a travel advisor to plan and finalize their travel itinerary.

 5. The commission is paid to the travel agent.
 For most trips, the vendor pays a commission to the travel agent after the client has traveled.
 For most cruises, the travel agent is paid their commission after final payment (typically about 60-90 days before the sailing).